EMSL-NMR-EPR/MATLAB-1D_1H_NMR_ESI_MS1-WebApp/README.md

 ### Instructions

+The application is built with Java 8.
+So Java 8 runtime (JRE) must be installed
-1. Download GlassFish, either: [glassfish-4.1.2-web.zip](http://download.java.net/glassfish/4.1.2/release/glassfish-4.1.2-web.zip) or [glassfish-4.1.2.zip](http://download.java.net/glassfish/4.1.2/release/glassfish-4.1.2.zip).
+1. Download GlassFish, either: glassfish-4.1.2-web.zip or glassfish-4.1.2.zip.
+(I recommend Payara over Glassfish, Payara is actively getting bug fixes regularly, it is a derivation of Glassfish, so the interfaces between the two are identical mostly http://www.payara.fish/downloads, be sure to download the latest Full version)
-2. Install GlassFish (extract the contents of the zip archive): `unzip glassfish-4.1.2*zip`.
+2. Install GlassFish (extract the contents of the zip archive): unzip glassfish-4.1.2*zip.
-3. Start GlassFish: `glassfish4/bin/asadmin start-domain`.
+3. Start GlassFish: glassfish4/bin/asadmin start-domain.
-4. Load the GlassFish console: Go to [http://localhost:4848](http://localhost:4848).
+4. Load the GlassFish console: Go to http://localhost:4848.
+5. If the login screen appears, enter the “admin” for the username, and nothing in the password box, this is the default, it can be changed inside the admin console.
-5. On the "Common Tasks" page, under the "Deployment" heading, click the "Deploy an Application" link.
+6. On the "Common Tasks" page, under the "Deployment" heading, click the "Deploy an Application" link.
+Instructions for Payara
+1. Click Applications
+2. Click Deploy button
+3. Select Packaged File to Be Uploaded to the Server option and Click Choose File button.
+Then locate and select Match_to_Chenomx.war file.
+4. Select Web Application for the Type dropdown menu.
+5. Enter metabolomics in Context Root box, this is mandatory because the application is configured to be discovered on http://host:port/metabolomics,
+6. Can optionally enter a descriptive name for the Application Name field or leave everything else as is.
-6. In the "Deploy Application or Modules" form, under "Location", select the `dist/Match_to_Chenomx.war` file.
+7. In the "Deploy Application or Modules" form, under "Location", select the dist/Match_to_Chenomx.war file.
 Ensure that the "Type" is set to "Web Application".
 Finally, click the "OK" button at the bottom of the page.
-7. The "Match_to_Chenomx" application should now be listed in the table of "Deployed Applications" on the "Applications" page.
-Click the "Launch" button to receive a link to the deployed application (e.g., "http://localhost/Match_to_Chenomx").
+8. The "Match_to_Chenomx" application should now be listed in the table of "Deployed Applications" on the "Applications" page.
+Click the "Launch" button to receive a link to the deployed application (e.g., "http://localhost/Match_to_Chenomx", http://localhost:8080/metabolomics).

 ## How to cite this work